joyvelasquez/xrtpy/docs/glossary.rst

    Monte Carlo DEM
       A set of DEM solutions computed by adding random noise (based on intensity errors) to the observed intensities and re-solving the DEM multiple times.
-      The spread of these Monte Carlo solutions provides an estimate ofuncertainty in the DEM at each temperature.
+      The spread of these Monte Carlo solutions provides an estimate of uncertainty in the DEM at each temperature.

    PSF
       Point Spread Function — describes the response of the telescope to a point source of light.
 In XRTpy, it is used in deconvolution routines to sharpen images.